carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 > ## EMBOSS
 > “The European Molecular Biology Open Software Suite” ([EMBOSS](http://emboss.sourceforge.net/) is a free Open Source software analysis package specially developed for the needs of the molecular biology user community.
-> EMBOSS contains a large number of sequence analysis tools, and we’ll use one of them using a docker method.
+> EMBOSS contains a large number of sequence analysis tools, and we’ll use one of them using a docker image.
 {: .callout}

-The purpose of this tutorial is more about learning how to use a Docker container rather than learning EMBOSS itself.
+The purpose of this tutorial is more about practicing using Docker images and containers rather than learning EMBOSS itself.
 To learn more about EMBOSS:
 * List of applications: [emboss_apps](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/index.html)
 * grouped by [function](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html), and
 * [emboss tutorials](http://emboss.sourceforge.net/docs/emboss_tutorial/emboss_tutorial.html)

-> ## Set-up
-- **Macintosh**: Double click on `Terminal` icon in the `/Applications/Utilities directory`.
--  **Windows**: Open `PowerShell`.
-- **Linux**: open a new shell terminal.
-- If you need to create a Docker ID: go to the [Docker Hub](https://hub.docker.com) to register a free account.
-{:.prereq}

 In your terminal shell window login Docker with your Docker credentials.